percona/k8spxc-docs/docs/update.md

 !!! note

-    Upgrading on the [OpenShift :octicons-link-external-16:](https://www.redhat.com/en/technologies/cloud-computing/openshift) platform needs additional steps.
+    Additional steps are needed to upgrade database and Operator on [Red Hat Marketplace :octicons-link-external-16:](https://marketplace.redhat.com) or to upgrade Red Hat certified Operators on [OpenShift :octicons-link-external-16:](https://www.redhat.com/en/technologies/cloud-computing/openshift).
 See [this HOWTO](update_openshift.md) for details.

 The list of recommended upgrade scenarios includes two variants: